What Does Liberal Arts College Mean? Pros and Cons

 During the last 50 years, of the 500 small private colleges in the land that focused on the liberal arts, nearly 30% of them have closed or merged with other institutions.

-Still, there are some liberal colleges that are known to be diverse, and they include:
+Still, some liberal colleges are known to be diverse, and they include:

-Liberal arts colleges are often criticized for being too expensive, too elitist, or too irrelevant in the modern economy.
+Liberal arts colleges are often criticized for being too expensive, elitist, or irrelevant in the modern economy.

 However, these complaints are not entirely fair or accurate.